unfetter-discover/unfetter-analytic/README.md

 To quickly get the Unfetter Analytic and Unfetter Discover systems running, follow these steps.

-You will first need to clone all the projects in [unfetter-analytic](1).
 Create a directory to hold all the projects,
 ```bash
 mkdir unfetter-analytic
 cd unfetter-analytic
 ```
+Next, you will need to clone all the projects in [unfetter-analytic](https://www.github.com/unfetter-analytic).
 ```bash
  curl -s https://api.github.com/orgs/unfetter-analytic/repos\?per_page\=200 | perl -ne 'print "$1\n" if (/"clone_url": "([^"]+)/)' | xargs -n 1 git clone
  ```